zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 6. number of variables fixed to $1$
 7. number of variables fixed to $0$ or $1$
 8. wall clock time for solving the continuous relaxations of MESP
-9. cpu time for solving the continuous relaxations of MESP
+   * for linx bound, we present time with BFGS/ Newton method

+The experimental results for computing optimal scale fators $\gamma$ for linx bound are stored in .xlsx format: ``data63gammaH.xlsx``, ``data90gammaH.xlsx``, ``data124gammaH.xlsx``, ``data2000gammaH.xlsx``, .

+In the .xlsx file, each row represents the results for a specific $s$.
+The columns include optimal scale factor values and wall clock times.

 The experimental results for mixing upper bounds without linear constraint $Ax\le b$ are stored in .xlsx format: ``data63mix.xlsx``, ``data90mix.xlsx``, ``data124mix.xlsx``.

 In the .xlsx file, each row represents the results for a specific $s$.
 The columns include mixing upper bounds, mixing integrality gaps, and mixing parameter values.